MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>
 <summary>How to troubleshoot?</summary>

 If you get errors with Teams Toolkit in Visual Studio Code, you can select **Get Help** on the error notification to go to the related document.
-If you're using TeamsFx CLI, there will be a hyperlink at the end of error message that points to the help doc.
-You can also view [provision help doc](https://aka.ms/teamsfx-arm-help) directly.
 <br>
 &nbsp;
 </details>